matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 Now, a client may choose to name these however they like, we already have a naming disparity between spec and clients with groups vs communities.
 It is, however, imperative to name things in the spec accurately after what they are.

+### Stickers
+Stickers already exits in Matrix.
+They are reusable images one can send, usually as a reaction sent in the timeline to something.
+This MSC adds a way to distribute and define a source for a client to send them.

 ## Proposal
 ### Emoticons in the formatted body